wllclngn/SomeKindofFiction/README.md

 # Work in Progress.

 I've created this repository to track my updates to the fiction I'm working on.
-Enough friends have encouraged me to share this work, that I'm making it publically available for anyone that finds it.
+Enough friends have encouraged me to share this work, that I'm making it publicly available for anyone that finds it.

 Looking for the website?
 Visit it here: https://wllclngn.github.io/SomeKindofFiction/